initbiz/initbiz.github.io/cumulusannouncements/index.md

 There were also added a few very handy methods to the model so check it out to find more cool stuff.

 The `announcementManager` trait was removed.

+The `UnreadAnnouncements` component was removed.
+Right now `UserAnnouncements` injects unread announcements as well.